gaia-platform/examples-staging/hello_world/README.md

 The lifecycle of a Gaia application starts in your application's C++ code.
 Rules react to database changes, so you need to mutate the database from your C++ code to trigger the first rule.

-The following snippet initializes the Gaia system, and inserts a record into the `person` table.
-As soon as the transaction is committed (`gaia::db::commit_transaction()`), the rules engine will enqueue and execute the `on_insert(person)` rule, passing the `"Alice"` record asynchronously.
+The following snippet initializes the Gaia system and inserts a record into the `person` table.
+As soon as the transaction is committed (`gaia::db::commit_transaction()`), the rules engine enqueue and execute the `on_insert(person)` rule asynchronously, passing the `"Alice"` record.

 `gaia::system::shutdown()` waits for all enqueued rules to be executed and then shuts down the Gaia system.
 ```cpp